buddhist-uni/buddhist-uni.github.io/_content/canon/an4.73.md

 ---
-title: "AN 4.73: A Person of Integrity"
+title: "AN 4.73 Sappurisa Sutta: A Person of Integrity"
 slug: "an.004.073"
 external_url: "https://www.dhammatalks.org/suttas/AN/AN4_73.html"
 source_url: "https://www.accesstoinsight.org/tipitaka/an/an04/an04.073.than.html"